-This course introduces pharmacy students to Canada's healthcare system including structures, functions and the policies that underpin healthcare services.
-Students will learn about the roles and responsibilities of key healthcare providers including pharmacists in a variety of healthcare settings.
-Students will gain insight into how and where pharmacy and medication fit within the larger system of care.
-Historical context will be used to explain why the healthcare system exists and critical reflection will be encouraged to explore how and why the system may be evolving, especially with respect to the roles that pharmacists play within the system.
-The course provides an introduction to essential management, communication and leadership skills that will be required by healthcare professionals to flourish within the evolving health system.
+This course introduces pharmacy students to Canada's health care system, including the structures, functions and the policies that underpin health care services.
+Students will learn about the roles and responsibilities of the key health care providers in a variety of health care settings.
+Students will gain insight into how and where pharmacy and medications fit within the larger system of care.
+Historical context will be used to explain why the health care system exists and critical reflection will be encouraged to explore how and why the system may be evolving, especially with respect to the roles that pharmacists and other professionals play within the system.
+The course provides an introduction to essential management, communication, leadership, and interprofessional skills that are required by health care professionals.
+Interprofessional collaboration is a key component to optimal patient care and an efficient health care system.
+Students will participate in small groups with other health professional students to explore team work, roles and team dynamics.